Author: Chester Bryant

 Machine-washing may be a better option for removing stains from your reptile carpet liner.

-How do you clean reptile gear?
+How do you clean your backwater reptiles?